asgeorges/mapper-classifier/README.md

 useful debugging tools.

 data_test_fashion_unnormalized/: Where raw test file(s) are kept for fashion.
 You can change the naming here to however you want.
 There are parameters in the scripts you will be running that allow for these name changes.
+You will need to uncompress the data located here.

 data_train_fashion_unnormalized/: Same as above.